openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/export.rst

 .. note::

     If you provide a single image as input, the demo processes and renders it quickly, then exits.
-To continuously visualize inference results on the screen, apply the ``loop`` option, which enforces processing a single image in a loop.
+To continuously visualize inference results on the screen, and apply the ``loop`` option, which enforces processing a single image in a loop.
     In this case, you can stop the demo by pressing `Q` button or killing the process in the terminal (``Ctrl+C`` for Linux).

 To learn how to run the demo on Windows and MacOS, please refer to the ``outputs/deploy/python/README.md`` file in exportable code.

-4. To save inferenced results with predictions on it, we can specify the folder path, using ``--output``.
+4. To save inference results with predictions on it, we can specify the folder path, using ``--output``.
 It works for images, videos, image folders and web cameras.
 To prevent issues, do not specify it together with a ``--loop`` parameter.

 .. code-block::